Overview

 • The Evapotranspiration (ET) method is a sophisticated method that automatically calculates the watering percentage using online weather data.
 It's similar to the Zimmerman method but it leverages more weather parameters, including your geolocation, altitude, solar radiation, and yearly baseline ET value.
 When selecting this method, you need to set the Baseline ETo value(you can click Detect Baseline ETo, which will detect the default baseline using your location) and elevation.
 This method is more aligned with industry standard.
 Details about ET and related options are explained below.

-Set a Sprinkler Program to Use Weather Adjustment
+Set a Program to Use Weather Adjustment

 Technical Details on Weather Adjustment Methods